halamkim/challenge_07/README.md

  ## What is included:
  - analyze a single asset in the ETF
+ -- by using the SQL SELECT statement and by plotting it
- - optimize data access with advanced SQL queries
+ - optimize data access with advanced SQL queries -- by using SELECT statement along with ORDER BY and WHERE
- - analyze the ETF portfolio
+ - analyze the ETF portfolio -- by joining tables, finding cumulative returns and annualized returns, and plotting it

  ## Final Result:
  type below into terminal: